electrified/rc2014-ym2149/README.md

 ![Picture of the board](./R1-board-pic.jpg?raw=true)

-# WARNING!
-This repo contains R2 of the board which fixes an error present in R1.
-I believe it should work correctly, but I've not had an R2 manufactured yet.

 ## History
 The Yamaha YM2149F and General Instrument AY-3-8910 are popular sound chips that were used in a wide variety of computers and arcade machines in the 1980's and 1990s.
 The most notable of those being the ZX Spectrum 128, Atari ST and MSX computers.